Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Expected Result

 Content should be visible in the browser, and a message should be written to the access log.

 ---

+## 3.12 Request shared resource - 404 Not Found

+Test-id: UC3.2a

+### Description

+When trying to access a resource that does not exist, an error message should be presented to the browser user.

+### Pre-condition

+A web server should be started.

+### Test steps

+1. Access a non-existing resource in a web browser.
+2. Check that error message is served.

+### Expected Result

+A `404 Not Found` should be presented in the web browser.

+---